nf-core/airrflow/docs/usage/single_cell_tutorial.md

 ### Running airrflow

-With all the files ready, it's time to run the airrflow pipeline.
+With all the files ready, it's time to run nf-core/airrflow.

 ```bash
 nextflow run nf-core/airrflow -r 4.3.0 \